Book Now

 Acclimatization Hike to Nagarjan Hill from Dingboche!

-The Trail gradually ascends to Thukla.
 We'll walk above the tree line, and the climate will change into much drier and colder with high sun exposure.
 Likewise, the views will change from lush green hills to barren hills and bushes.

 Max Altitude: 4,910m / 16,108 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest HouseDuration: 5-6 hoursDistance: 8km / 4 milesTravel Mode: Walking